-SPAN 1123 Spanish II 3 cr.
+SPAN 1123 Spanish II

-Sem: F/S 3 Lec.
-Hrs./week Prerequisite: SPAN 1113 Spanish I with a grade of "C" or better.
-This course is a continuation of SPAN 1113.
-It seeks to further develop a basic
+Prerequisite: SPAN 1113 Spanish I with a grade of "C" or better.

 This course is a continuation of SPAN 1113.
 It seeks to further develop a basic proficiency in the four skills of listening, speaking, reading, and writing.
 The instruction is communicatively oriented and emphasizes the everyday life and culture of Spanish-speaking people.
 It is strongly recommended that the student should have completed SPAN 1113 with a "C" or better.